 Source: The Concise New Zealand Food Composition Tables, 10th Edition, Plant & Food Research - 2014

-Yams are one of the highest vegetable sources of carbohydrate and energy.
-They also contain pro-vitamin A (beta carotene), potassium, vitamin B6 and small amounts of dietary fibre.
-Their yellow orange coloured flesh indicates the presence of carotenoids (yellow-orange coloured yams) and anthocyanins (red skins and specks in the flesh).
-Yams are a good source of beta carotene.
+Yams are one of the highest vegetable sources of carbohydrate and energy (kilojoules).
+They are also a source of vitamin A (from beta-carotene) and vitamin B6 plus contain potassium at levels of dietary significance.
+Their yellow orange coloured flesh indicates the presence of carotenoids (yellow orange coloured yams) and anthocyanins (red skins and specks in the flesh).
+While not as high as carrots, yams are a good source of beta-carotene.

 Yams do not need to be peeled.
 Scrub if necessary and remove any blemishes.

 Yams are eaten cooked and in this form the carotenoids are more available.
 Boiling or steaming minimises their oxalate levels.
 Serve whole or mashed.
 Use sliced in stir fries.
 The natural sweetness of yams is enhanced with ginger, orange or sweet and sour sauces.

 Bake, braise, boil, steam, microwave, roast, stir fry, stew.

 June - October.

 Pre-pack in plastic bags.
 Customers may not know how to use yams or earth gems, so use the QR code on labels.

 Store at 0-2ºC with a relative humidity of 90-100%.

 Purchase yams and earth gems with the New Zealand GAP logo.